avimallik/cognibotics-arm/README.md

 ---

 ## 📌 Abstract
 This project presents a low-cost Brain–Computer Interface (BCI) that enables real-time control of a 6-DOF robotic arm using EEG signals from the NeuroSky MindWave Mobile 2 headset.
 The system integrates a lightweight ThinkGear parser for EEG feature extraction (attention, meditation, blink strength, poor-signal level) and translates these into robotic commands via Arduino.
 A Tkinter-based graphical interface provides live EEG visualization, safety monitoring, and command logging.
+In addition, an Android Application can manually control the system through Google Speech Recogntion API.
 The prototype demonstrates the feasibility of using affordable EEG hardware for assistive robotics, paving the way for applications in rehabilitation, prosthetics, and human–robot interaction.

 ---